logicmagix/XTide86/README.md

 Support session save (Ctrl+q+d) and reset with :Q

 Without tmux?
-Simply open nvim enjoy all the features without additional panes and ctrl q + d, ctrl q + a, ctrl q + s, and ctrl q + d controls.
+Simply open nvim enjoy all the features without additional buffers and ctrl q + d, ctrl q + a, ctrl q + s, and ctrl q + d controls.

 Customization
 See init.vim for plugin configuration, UI tweaks, and terminal behavior.
-Feel free to remix pane sizes and colors to match your workflow.
+Feel free to remix buffer sizes and colors to match your workflow.

 TermiC Support
 xtide86 includes termic.sh, a lightweight live shell.